Distribution of white South Africans: Northern Cape

 The Northern Cape's small white population is also dominated by Afrikaners, with some English-speaking whites in cities such as Kimberley.
 The white population is no more than 100,000, but because the province is very sparsely populated, the white population has thus remained very much above 10%, even since 1994.
 Roughly 25% of whites live in the Sol Plaatje Local Municipality, which contains the Diamond-mining city of Kimberley.
 Although it has only about 12,000 white inhabitants, the Namakwa District Municipality, in the very sparsely populated western Northern Cape, they still manage to make up over 11% of the District Municipality's population.
 Afrikaans is the lingua franca in the Northern Cape because the majority of the province's population (mostly Coloureds) speak it as a first language.
 Only the north-eastern areas have more blacks than Coloureds and as well as far fewer white people.
 Besides Kimberley, other important white concentrations are found in Upington, Britstown, Springbok, De Aar, Jan Kempdorp and Barkly West.
 Orania, a purpose-built town for Afrikaans-speaking whites, is also in the east of the Northern Cape, bordering the Free State.
 It houses just over 2,000 inhabitants and is a special case as it is the only "main-place" in which virtually all inhabitants are white.

 Western Cape

 Alan Winde, the Premier of the Western Cape, is an English-speaking white South African.

-The Western Cape has the second-highest percentage of white people (16%) in South Africa, at 850,000 and the only one with a white premier (governor).
+The Western Cape has the highest percentage of white people (16%) in South Africa, at 850,000 and the only one with a white premier (governor).
 The lingua franca is Afrikaans, but some urban areas, especially Cape Town, have a large English-speaking population.
 Many Cape Town suburbs and neighbourhoods have white majorities, including some with a white population of at least 95%, such as Llandudno, Fish Hoek, and Constantia.
 The Western Cape has some of the highest white percentage municipalities in South Africa, such as the Overstrand (33%), Hessequa (38%), Mossel Bay (28%), Noordhoek (25%), Cape Agulhas (23%), and Knysna (23%).